seanavery/viam-csi/README.md

 ### why?

 Want to use CSI cameras with viam?
-This is the module for you!
-This module is simple wrapper around [GStreamer](https://gstreamer.freedesktop.org/documentation/?gi-language=c) that satisfies the [Viam Camera Component](https://docs.viam.com/components/camera/webcam/) interface.
+This is the module for you. viam-csi is a [Viam Module](https://docs.viam.com/extend/modular-resources/) that includes a simple wrapper around [GStreamer](https://gstreamer.freedesktop.org/documentation/?gi-language=c) and an interface that satisfies a [Viam Camera Component](https://docs.viam.com/components/camera/webcam/).
 This means you can utilize the hardware accelerated GST plugins on your Jetson or Pi with the Viam ecosystem.

 ### usage